Just diagnosed with Hepatitis C?

 Are people around me now at risk?

 You can only pass HCV on to someone if he or she comes into direct contact with your blood.
-It does not spread by touch, air, food, hugging, kissing, lactation.
+It does not spread by touch, air, food, hugging, kissing, or lactation.
 It may spread by sex, including oral sex.

 Can I pass on the Hepatitis C virus (HCV) through Sex?